 - Audio-visual learning: In many subjects (wherever necessary) audio-visual aids are used.
-It is a proved fact that audio-visual presentations in the classrooms are more effective in capturing the attention of students.
+It is a proven fact that audio-visual presentations in classrooms are more effective in capturing the attention of students.

-- Adherence to Bloom’s taxonomy: The mid-term tests for all subjects in the department are made in strict adherence to the Bloom’s taxonomy.
-This ensures that the learning as well as the assessment mechanism is based on standard practices of the academic fraternity worldwide.
+- Adherence to Bloom’s taxonomy: The mid-term tests for all subjects in the department are made in strict adherence to Bloom’s taxonomy.
+This ensures that the learning, as well as the assessment mechanism, is based on standard practices of the academic fraternity worldwide.

 - Personal counseling: This has helped many students in dealing with academic as well as personal problems in the department.
 Every faculty in the department acts as a counselor to any student with any problem he/she is willing to share.

 - Library assignments: Students are set such assignments from time to time; wherein they are required to research certain topics from the resources available in the institute library and finally submit a report.